NS Basic/CE 7.0 Release Notes

 If you have problems during installation, see Tech Note 1.
 The solution is probably there.

-4. Hello World should be running on your device.
+6. Hello World will be on the Program menu of your device.

-There are also two tutorials under the Start Menu that will help you get going.
+There is a list of Tutorials on the Help menu that will help you get going.

-How to create and run a sample program on the device (Pocket PC)
+3a.
+How to create and run a sample program in the Device IDE: (optional)

 1. Start Basic and choose Benchmark from the list that appears.